Opportunities From: Volunteers for Outdoor Colorado

 Where you'll be:

 This field training will take place in the San Luis Valley, which is four hours south of Denver.
 The training site will be located outside of Creede in an area known as Antelope Park.
+This location is about 25 minutes west of the town of Creede.
 VOC will not be hosting a basecamp for this training but dispersed camping options are available near the field site.
 More information will be provided via email to registered participants.

 Why it's important: